mattcroat/redesign/posts/using-fonts-on-the-web/using-fonts-on-the-web.md

 ---
 title: Best Practices When Using Fonts
-description: Everything I know about using fonts on the web and best practices.
+description: Everything I know about best practices when using fonts on the web.
 slug: using-fonts-on-the-web
 published: 2021-5-15
 category: general